ironhack-labs/lab-javascript-chronometer/README.md

 Let's create a Chronometer class and apply the following:

-- the constructor method won't receive any arguments,
-- the class will have two properties: `currentTime`, `intervalId`.
+The `constructor` method shouldn't expect any arguments.
+It should initialize two properties of the chronometer:

+- `currentTime`, which should start by equaling `0`.
+- `intervalId`, which should start as `null`.

-To see more details about failing tests, open the `tests/ChronometerSpec.js`.
+To see more details about failing tests, open the `tests/chronometer.spec.js` file.

-Let's proceed to create the Chronometer methods.
+Let's proceed with the creation of the `Chronometer` methods.

-#### startClick()
+#### Method `start`

-We need to create a `startClick(callback)` method for the Chronometer object.
+We need to add a `start(callback)` method for the `Chronometer` class.
 At a later point, this method will receive a callback function to print the time.
 That is why we added a _callback_ in the starter code between the parentheses.

-The `startClick()` method should use the `setInterval()` JS method to increment by 1 the `currentTime` property every 1 second.
+The `start()` method should use the `setInterval()` method to increment the `currentTime` property by 1, for every second that passes.
 The callback will also be triggered inside the scope of this method.

-:bulb: _Hint 1_: Keep in mind - inside `setInterval()` the keyword `this` will not refer to the object _chronometer_ but the global context.
-To enable access to `this` that points to chronometer, use arrow function syntax inside the `setInterval()`.
+:bulb: _Hint 1_: Keep in mind, if you pass a function declaration to the `setInterval()` method (by writing `setInterval(function () {/* */})`), the keyword `this` will not refer to the object _chronometer_, but to global context.
+To enable access to `this` that points to chronometer, pass a function expression (a so-called arrow function) to the `setInterval()` method (by writing `setInterval(() => {/* */})` instead).

-:bulb: _Hint 2_: In case you get an error while invoking the callback, try to wrap it in the `if` statement.
+:bulb: _Hint 2_: In case you get an error while invoking the callback, try to check whether a callback was passed at all, that is, wrap it in an `if` statement.

-The `setInterval()` will be assigned to our `intervalId` property, so this way, we will be able to clear it later on when we need to restart the timer.
+The value returned by calling `setInterval()` should be assigned to our `intervalId` property, so this way, we will be able to clear it later on when we need to restart the timer.

+#### Method `getMinutes`

+We're storing the number of seconds that have passed on the `currentTime` property.
+However, we might want to find out how many minutes have passed.

+The `getMinutes` method should take no arguments, and it should return the _number_ of minutes that have passed as an integer.

-#### getMinutes()
+#### Method `getSeconds`

-Our current time is our clock, but it only runs seconds.
-We need to create a method that will return the number of minutes that corresponds to the value of the seconds we have on the `currentTime`.
+We're now able to get the number of minutes that have passed.
+But what if we wanted to get the number of seconds that have passed after the start of the current minute?

-#### getSeconds()

-As we did with the minutes, we need a method that returns the seconds that we have on the `currentTime` property after calculating the round number that represents the minutes.
+The `getSeconds` method should return the number of seconds that have passed after the start of the current minute.

+For example, if the property `currentTime` holds `75`, `getSeconds` should return `15`.
+If `currentTime` holds `210`, `getSeconds` should return `30`, and so on.

+Hint: The [remainder math operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) could be tremendously helpful in this situation.

-#### twoDigitsNumber()
+#### Method `computeTwoDigitNumber`

-Our chronometer has a super cool screen that needs two digits number to display minutes and seconds, but sometimes `getMinutes()` and `getSeconds()` returns a single-digit number.
+Our chronometer has a super cool screen that needs two digits number to display minutes and seconds.
+However, sometimes the `getMinutes` and `getSeconds` methods return a single-digit number.
 Let's create a super simple algorithm that will turn into two-digits number any received value.

-Example: if the value of the _currentTime_ property is 36 seconds, it should return `00` for minutes and `36` for seconds; if the currentTime is 5 min and 43 sec, it should give us back `05` for minutes and `43` for seconds.
-At the same time, if the currentTime is 17 min and 13 sec, it should give us back `17` for minutes and `13` for seconds.
+The `computeTwoDigitNumber` method should take a number, and return a string where the number received as an argument has been padded with 0s to ensure the value is at least 2 characters long.

+For example, if `computeTwoDigitNumber` is called with the number `7`, it should return a string with the value of `"07"`.
+If called with with the number `36`, it should return a string with the value of `"36"`.

+Later, we'll use the `computeTwoDigitNumber` method to format the values returned by `getMinutes` and `getSeconds` and display them in our chronometer.

-#### stopClick()
+#### Method `stop`

+We can already start our chronometer.
+Let's create a method that stops it.

-When invoked, the `stopClick()` method should clear the `intervalId`.
-Simple as that.
+When invoked, the `stop` method should clear the interval with the id that had been stored in the `intervalId` property.
+It's as simple as that.

 :bulb: _Hint_: Use `clearInterval`.

-#### resetClick()
+#### Method `reset`

-The `resetClick()` will reset our chronometer.
+The `reset()` will reset our chronometer.
 Since our code is super clean, we just need to set our `currentTime` property back to 0, and that's it!

-#### splitClick()
+#### Method `split`

-The `splitClick()` method needs to capture the moment when the split button gets hit later on.
+The `split()` method needs to capture the moment when the split button gets hit later on.
 Imagine this being a time frame in which a runner runs certain distances.

-The `splitClick()` will receive any two numbers and needs to output them in a valid format.
+The `split()` will receive any two numbers and needs to output them in a valid format.
 For more information, check the corresponding test.

 ### Iteration 2: DOM Manipulation